 What other changes might need to accompany SBB, and how big is the task?
 SBB does not by itself lead to more effective resource use or improved student performance.
 It’s crucial to determine up front what else may need to change, and then lay the groundwork for making it happen.
 For example, with SBB, principals typically need to develop and manage their own budgets and exercise new autonomy over resource use—a fundamental shift from the “traditional” principal’s role.
 Conversely, the central office shifts from a highly directive role to delivering “customer service” to schools, while data needs to flow from multiple systems into a common planning structure.
 If those conditions aren’t in place today, moving to SBB likely implies an additional—and often significant—level of change.

 SBB can be a powerful tool to increase equity, flexibility, and transparency in a school system.
 But it can’t do the work alone.
 District leaders must have the capacity and courage to drive the level of change required to make SBB and its accompanying initiatives work.
 A visionary leader—someone with the energy, knowledge, passion, and a team to break down barriers while building a strong culture—has the best chance to succeed.
-We hope our new Guide will be a cornerstone resource for these leaders as they undertake a clear-eyed assessment of their districts’ context and, if appropriate, pursue a thoughtful and ultimately high-impact path toward SBB and a healthier school funding system.
+We hope our Toolkit will be a cornerstone resource for these leaders as they undertake a clear-eyed assessment of their districts’ context and, if appropriate, pursue a thoughtful and ultimately high-impact path toward SBB and a healthier school funding system.